The Immersion and Invariance Wind Speed Estimator Revisited and New Results: Introduction

 \section{Introduction}

-\IEEEPARstart{W}ind energy has received increasingly considerable attention in the international energy markets in recent years.
-To be more accurate, more than 60\,GW new wind power was installed in 2019, which demonstrates a 19\,\% growth compared to 2018 for the global wind industry~\cite{GWEC_2020}.
+\IEEEPARstart{W}IND energy has received increasingly considerable attention in the international energy markets in recent years.
+More than 60\,GW new wind power was installed in 2019, which demonstrates a 19\,\% growth compared to 2018 for the global wind industry~\cite{GWEC_2020}.
 In this context, the sizes of wind turbines are increased, which results in a rising demand for optimization of wind turbine controllers in the world.

-In designing a wind turbine controller, knowledge of wind speed over the rotor is widely used to improve the control performance, \emph{e.g.}, gain scheduling and feedback techniques~\cite{Ostergaard_2007}.
+In designing a wind turbine controller or wind farm controller, knowledge of wind speed over the rotor is widely used to improve the control performance, \emph{e.g.}, gain scheduling and feedback techniques~\cite{Ostergaard_2007,DOEKEMEIJER2020719}.
 Unfortunately, the detailed information on the effective wind speed over the entire rotor disk is still limited~\cite{Liu2021}.
 The measured wind speed from an anemometer deployed on the turbine's nacelle or spinner is not precise, as the device can only provide pointwise information.
 The wind conditions, however, demonstrate high spatial variability over the rotor disk of a single wind turbine.

 To address this issue, a number of rotor effective wind speed estimators~\cite{Soltani2013} have been proposed in the past years, among which the torque balance estimator class~\cite{Ostergaard_2007, Ma_1995, Ortega_2013} appears as one of the simplest and widely-used wind speed estimation solutions.
 The basic idea is that the measured generator power or torque signals, together with the measured rotor speed, can be utilized to estimate the aerodynamic power or torque based on the turbine's power coefficient, and thereby the effective wind speeds.
 One of the most attractive torque balance methods is the so-called Immersion and Invariance (I\&I) technique, introduced in Ortega \textit{et al.}~\cite{Ortega_2013}.
-The reasons for this is due to 1) its ease of tuning; 2) its ability to take nonlinearity into account without linearization; and 3) satisfying field test results under different turbulence intensities \cite{Soltani2013}.
+The reasons for this is due to 1) its ease of tuning and guaranteed convergence; 2) its ability to take nonlinearity into account without linearization; and 3) being validated in the field~\cite{Soltani2013}.